Public Records FAQs

 What is Ohio Estate Tax?

 The Ohio Estate Tax is reported and calculated on the Ohio Estate Tax Return (E.T.
 Form 2).
 The estate tax includes assets owned by a decedent solely or in conjunction with another person.
 The tax is based upon the date of death value of all assets less any debts and expenses.
 The estate tax return booklet is available from the probate court or the Ohio Department of Taxation Estate Tax Division.
-See the County Fiscal Officer's Website for more information about Estate Tax
+See the County Fiscal Officer's Website for more information about Estate Tax.

 How could we make it better?
+Leaving an email can assist us in troubleshooting the issue.

 Thank you for your feedback